 The Council does not encourage burning of waste as there are many alternatives to having a bonfire, including composting and recycling.

-To prevent your bonfire becoming a nuisance:
+To reduce the risk of your bonfire becoming a nuisance:-

 - Limit the smoke by burning only dry material;